What Happened to Your Paycheck? Personal Finance Statistics for 2025

 (LendingTree)

-The latest survey from 2023 found that Gen Zers are the most likely to say they are doing better than their parents at the same age, with 57% of respondents claiming so, while Gen Xers were the least likely to think so, with only 43% feeling more wealthy than their parents were at their age.
+The latest survey found that Gen Zers are the most likely to say they are doing better than their parents at the same age, with 57% of respondents claiming so, while Gen Xers were the least likely to think so, with only 43% feeling more wealthy than their parents were at their age.

 In households with income of $100,000 or more, 79% of Americans now feel wealthier than their parents were.